hamlim/blog/architecture.md

 now is that those scripts should bootstrap some initial files used by the site, but also still be able to account for times where I may manually make changes to those files (e.g. `public/feed.json`)

+> Note: Considered using something in Go or Rust to write the scripts, but for
+> now will opt for JS.
+I can always come back and refactor it to a different
+> language